thanos-io/thanos/docs/components/receive.md

                                  disable TLS
       --grpc-server-tls-client-ca=""
                                  TLS CA to verify clients against.
-If no client CA is specified, there is no clien verification on server side. (tls.NoClientCert)
+If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --grpc-server-tls-key=""   TLS Key for the gRPC server, leave blank to disable TLS
       --hash-func=               Specify which hash function to use when calculating the hashes of produced files.
-                                 If no function has been specified, it does no happen.
+                                 If no function has been specified, it does not happen.
 This permits avoiding downloading some
                                  files twice albeit at some performance cost.
                                  Possible values are: "", "SHA256".